 The grapes for this champagne come from the home town of the winery, Ambonnay (Marne).
 All grapes are fermented and aged individually in used wooden barrels.
-The 2017 Ambonnay Grand Cru is more than two-thirds Pinot Noir, with Chardonnay making up the rest..
+The 2018 Ambonnay Grand Cru consists of almost 70% Pinot Noir and 30% Chardonnay and was bottled in 2017.
+It then matured on lees for nearly four years.
 Zero dosage with only a minimal addition of sulfur.
 The result is a full-bodied champagne with fruity, mineral aromas and spicy notes combined with an invigorating acidity that promotes a thirst for more.

 - Bright and clear in the glass, a pale lemon yellow with greenish reflections and fine, playful bubbles.

 - Citrus-driven scent with hints of green apple and mineral notes.